strimzi/strimzi-kafka-operator/development-docs/systemtests/io.strimzi.systemtest.kafka.KafkaST.md

 ## testAdditionalVolumes

-**Description:** This test validates the mounting and usage of additional volumes for Kafka, Kafka Connect, and Kafka Bridge components.
+**Description:** This test validates the mounting and usage of additional volumes for Kafka, Kafka Connect, and HTTP Bridge components.
 It tests whether secret and config map volumes are correctly created, mounted, and accessible across various deployments.

 **Steps:**